Having a business strategy isn’t enough. Understanding how a business operates is crucial to its success.

 A business strategy outlines the long-term goals and the plan of action a company intends to follow to achieve these goals.
 It defines the direction the business will take to create value for customers and gain a competitive advantage in the market.
 It includes the vision and mission statements, target market identification, value proposition, competitive analysis, and key strategic initiatives.
 The primary focus is on setting objectives, determining the necessary resources, and planning how to achieve the desired market position.

-Relationship between an operating model and business strategy
+How your operating model and business strategy come together

 Alignment

-The operating model must align with the business strategy to ensure the effective achievement of strategic objectives.
+The operating model must align with the business strategy to ensure the effective achievement of business objectives.
 It translates high-level vision into practical, actionable steps and processes.

 Execution